SENCo - Katie Walker firstname.lastname@example.org

 Pets as Therapy

-As part of the well being and pastoral care of the children we offer the unique opportunity to spend time with our Pets as Therapy dogs Sonny and Oakley.
+As part of the well being and pastoral care of the children we offer the unique opportunity to spend time with our Pets as Therapy dogs Sonny, Oakley, Bow or Mya.

-Both dogs are owned and trained by Teaching Assistant Jenny Clarke and have been thoroughly assessed for their suitability by Pets as Therapy.
+The dogs are owned and trained by Jenny Clarke from Sunnyoak Golden Retrievers and Dog Services and have been thoroughly assessed for their suitability by Pets as Therapy.

 Jenny explains "The children get the chance to spend "special time" with the dogs; stroking, brushing or story telling with them.
 We also walk them, do circle time activities and as part of the commitment to the scheme we have recently started 'Read 2 Dogs'.
 This is where children who lack confidence or who just need a little more encouragement and incentive to read can do so to Sonny and Oakley in a relaxed atmosphere.
 Since the introduction of our Pets as Therapy dogs we have been really thrilled with the results and positive feedback from children and their families.
 We are very proud to be able to provide this opportunity to the children here at Twin Sails".